-Anchor MORE (Mobile Outreach Recovery Efforts) is Anchor’s statewide outreach initiative, in which peer recovery specialists go out into the community and talk with individuals who suffer from the disease of addiction.
-Interactions often lead to treatment and recovery support services such as 12-step meetings, detox, recovery housing, recovery coaching, and Anchor membership.
+Anchor MORE (Mobile Outreach Recovery Efforts) is Anchor’s statewide outreach initiative, in which peer recovery specialists go out into the community and connect with individuals who are living with substance use disorder.
+The MORE teams goals are to help an individual build upon their recovery capital, which often includes transports to clinical services, residential assistance, meetings, and recovery coaching.
 This mobile effort reaches all 38 towns of Rhode Island.

 These efforts result in over 500 conversations in the community each month.
-AnchorMORE also provides distribution of naloxone (Narcan) and education of overdose prevention strategies.
+AnchorMORE also provides distribution of naloxone (Narcan) and education of overdose prevention strategies to individuals, groups, and businesses.